Research project RE-PEAT – Reuse of growing media for a circular horticulture

 Relevance/Valorization

-Interest in the circular use of cultivation substrates is growing in both the strawberry and ornamental sectors.
-Peat-based substrates (peat) are widely used in horticulture, but this use is under strong pressure, due to export and supply security and increased price volatility.
-Alternatives such as coir, wood fiber, compost, management residues, etc. are being sought.
-Complete replacement of peat is not yet on the table due to the lack of sufficient alternatives and also the high CO2 footprint of coir, for example, due to high transport costs.
+There is growing interest in the circular use of cultivation substrates in both the strawberry and ornamental sectors.
+Peat-based substrates (peat) are widely used in horticulture, but this use is under strong pressure, due to export and supply security, as well as increased price volatility.
+The evolution toward the reuse of substrates in these sectors is helping to make the agriculture and horticulture sector more sustainable.

 Financing